3L0C/wk/README.md

 #### Sorting

-Key chords will be sorted when processing a `wks` file if the `--sort` flag is passed to `wk`.
-This has knock-on effects with index interpolations (often for chord arrays).
-A `wks` file like this will produce different results sorted vs unsorted (the default).
+Key chords are sorted by default when processing a `wks` file.
+Index interpolations are resolved *before* sorting, so `%(index)` reflects parse order, not final sorted position.
+Sorting only changes display order, not index values.

 ```
 # Base file